antcsny/Data-collection-app-V2/README.md

 ![Robot Image](./images/KUKA.jpg)

-For each of the 6 motors, the following variables are measured:
+For each of the 6 motors, the following variables are measured by system variables:
 - Position
 - Torque
 - Current draw
 - Temperature

-This program tries to collect the data in real time.
-The main latency factor is the network quality.
-An ethernet connection is preffered over Wi-Fi.
+This collects the data in real time with system variables.
+The main latency factor is the network quality, so an ethernet connection is preffered over Wi-Fi.
 The data is buffered on the robot side but has a hard-coded limit of 20000 samples.
 The sampling rate has to be configured in accordance of the length of an acquisition and with the network connection quality.

+Besides the system variables, the robot controler can measure the traces of the robot.
+It is a way intended by KUKA to recover data from the robot, that can measure the folowwing variables :
+- Position : Command, measured, error
+- Velocity error
+- Torque
+- Temperature
+- Current

+At the end of a measure sequence, tha traces are recovered from the network and saved in local to bea accessible.
+KUKA Traces data is in binary format (.r64), with .dat, .trc and .txt associated.
+Each motor has it's own file in that format, python will convert all the files and concatenate them to return a readable file, as excel or csv.
+Note that you have to setup the network access to the robot controler before launching this program to be able to recover the traces.

 The data is acquired from a full-range motion of a motor.
 Each motor moves independently from each other.

-The data collected by the program can be found in the data folder, each data file having an explicit name with the date of the colelction and details on the configuration.
+The data collected by the program can be found in the /data folder, each data file having an explicit name with the date of the collection and details on the configuration.

 **Example** :